 ASTM Steel Tolerances Explained

-ASTM standards allow slightly wider dimensional tolerances, offering greater manufacturing flexibility.
+ASTM standards allow slightly wider dimensional tolerances, offering greater flexibility for global steel sourcing projects.
 ASTM tolerances are widely used in:

 These tolerances are acceptable when minor dimensional variation does not affect performance or compliance.